afuetterer/python-re3data/.github/CONTRIBUTING.md

     $ git clone git@github.com:username/python-re3data.git
     ```

 3. Install your local copy into a virtual environment.
-Assuming you have hatch installed, this is how you set up your
+Assuming you have `uv` installed, this is how you set up your
     fork for local development:

     ```console
     $ cd python-re3data
-    $ hatch shell
+    $ uv sync --frozen
     ```

 4. Create a branch for local development: